Groovy

 g_event

-Only available in processes - contains event that triggered the current workflow.
-Note that comparisons to the current event (see script example) must always be performed relative to the interfaces and never to the concrete classes.
+Only available in processes - contains the event that triggered the current process.
+It should be noted that comparisons to the current event (see Script example) must always be executed on the interfaces and never on the concrete classes.

 Snippet